 Controlling Weeds Organically

-There are a plethora of ways to manage and control weed growth without the use of harmful chemicals.
+There is a plethora of ways to manage, and control weed growth without the use of harmful chemicals.
 Some approaches require a little more effort than others, but we will discuss a few of the best options here.

 Perhaps the most well-known method is simply removing the weeds manually.
 Removing weeds manually can be done by hand or by the use of a specialized tool.
 Pulling weeds by hand is as simple as it sounds: grasp the plant as low to the base as you can and pull, trying to remove as much of the root as possible.
 One way to make this process easier is to ensure that the soil is wet or damp.
 Pulling weeds in damp soil makes it easier to pull the entire root system from the ground.